markusmoenig/Eldiron/docs/docs/creator/tools/builder.md

 1. Create or select a Builder Graph asset.
 2. Edit the `.buildergraph` script and watch the preview.
-3. Select matching map hosts:
-   - sectors for `host = sector`
-   - linedefs for `host = linedef`
-   - vertices for `host = vertex`
-4. Press **Apply Build**.
-5. Assign materials through the HUD if needed.
+3. Activate the Builder Tool.
+4. Click in the 3D scene where the asset should be placed.
+5. Edit, texture, duplicate, or reshape the selected Geometry Objects.
-6. Rebuild or reapply after changing the script.
+6. Reapply after changing the script if you want a fresh baked version.

 ## Presets And Examples